|Principal Editor:||Edward N. Zalta, Senior Research Scholar, Center for the Study of Language and Information, Stanford University|

 - The members of the Editorial Board are selected in consultation with the Stanford University Department of Philosophy, which serves as the Encyclopedia's Advisory Board.
 The Advisory Board also advises the Principal Editor on the basic policies governing the operation of the Encyclopedia.

 - Contributions to the Encyclopedia are normally

 solicited by invitation from a member of the Editorial Board.

 However, qualified potential contributors may send to the

 Principal Editor or an appropriate member of the Editorial Board a

-proposal to write on an Encyclopedia topic, along with a
+preliminary proposal to write on an Encyclopedia topic, along

 - By qualified, we mean those persons with accredited Ph.D.s in Philosophy (or a related discipline) who have published refereed works on the topic of the proposed entry.
 By refereed works we mean either articles in respected, peer-reviewed journals or books which have been published by respected publishing houses and which have undergone the usual peer review process prior to publication.
 (Notes in newsletters, proceedings, unpublished dissertations, etc., do not count as much.)
 However, if a member of our Editorial Board is familiar with the work of the potential contributor, the latter may be certified as qualified.

 - By Encyclopedia topic, we mean a topic that is appropriate for a reference work in academic philosophy and is (a) either listed in our Projected Table of Contents or (b) falls within the area of expertise of one of the members of our Editorial Board.
 Since the Encyclopedia currently does not yet have subject editors for every specialized area of philosophy, some topics suitable for a reference work in academic philosophy might fail condition (b) -- we reserve the right to determine whether such preliminary entry proposals (in specialized areas for which the Encyclopedia lacks subject editors) should be pursued at this time.